Washington County Schools debuts Tennessee’s first all-electric school bus

 Washington County leaders say this is one small change that will have a huge impact for years to come.

-The school system hopes to add more electric buses to its fleet within the next few years and inspire other Tennessee districts to do the same.
+The school system hopes to add more electric buses to their fleet within the next few years and inspire other Tennessee districts to do the same.